lix-project/lix/src/nix/help-stores.md

 --store ssh://machine.example.org?ssh-key=/path/to/my/key
 ```

-tells Nix to access the store on a remote machine via the SSH
+tells Lix to access the store on a remote machine via the SSH
 protocol, using `/path/to/my/key` as the SSH private key.
 The
 supported settings for each store type are documented below.

-The special store URL `auto` causes Nix to automatically select a
+The special store URL `auto` causes Lix to automatically select a
 store as follows:

 * Use the [local store](#local-store) `/nix/store` if `/nix/var/nix`